For those reading the word Alzheimer’s” for the first time, this article is just the right thing for you.

 The organization further confirms that people with late-onset types start experiencing the symptoms in their mid-60s.
 And the ones with early-onset Alzheimer’s, the symptoms begin to show at the age between mid-30s and 60s.
 However, the early-onset type is very rare but does exist.
 This mental condition is caused due to dementia amongst seniors or older adults.

-But what exactly are the symptoms of this condition, and how you can help your loved ones to deal with the situation.
+But what exactly are the symptoms of this condition, and how can you help your loved ones to deal with the situation?
 To know more about the disease and its treatment, keep scrolling.
 Here’s what you need to know about it!

 Symptoms of the disease

-You should know that the symptoms of this mental condition often start mild and get worse with time.
-These symptoms are also termed “mild cognitive impairment (MCI)”.It means that the symptoms are not strong enough to be diagnosed.
+You might have a grandparent or another elderly person at home who is experiencing symptoms of Alzheimer’s but hasn’t been diagnosed yet.
+You should know that the symptoms of this mental condition often start mild and get worse with time, thereby needing comprehensive care from a professional who can offer home care or one in the senior living community.
+These symptoms are usually termed “mild cognitive impairment (MCI)”.
+It means that the symptoms are not strong enough to be diagnosed.

 According to health experts usually, this disease is linked to memory issues.
 Patients start forgetting about important tasks or have trouble remembering some things.
 However, the initial symptoms might vary from person to person.